antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

    You can learn more about this migration in our [docs][pkg-config].

-1. **Ensure your dependencies are supported in .NET Standard**.
-If your project has any references, we recommend to check if they are supported in .NET Standard before performing any porting.
+1. **Ensure your dependencies are supported in .NET Core**.
+If your project has any references, we recommend to check if they are supported in .NET Core before performing any porting.
 The easiest way to check is to create a new .NET Core project with the same references and make sure it builds.
     1. Create new console application targeting .NET Core 3.
-    1. In the project file copy all references from the old project, for example:
+    1. In the project file copy all external references from the old project, for example:

        NuGet package reference